ayushiagg/ElasticoApp/README.md

-# Kafka Fabric Network
+# Elastico Fabric Network

-This repository holds the configuration and the sample chaincode for testing a kafka enabled network.
+This repository holds the configuration and the sample chaincode for testing a Elastico enabled network.

 ## Introduction